shader-slang/slang/docs/cpu-target.md

 These limitations apply to Slang source, with C/C++ the limitations are whatever the compiler requires

-* Only supports 64 bit targets (specifically it assumes all pointers are 64 bit)
 * Barriers are not supported (making these work would require an ABI change)
 * Atomics are not supported
-* Complex resource types (such as say Texture2d) are work in progress
+* Complex resource types (such as Texture2d) are work in progress
 * Out of bounds access to resources has undefined behavior
 * ParameterBlocks are not currently supported